Khumo94/citadel-datathon-2019/README.md

 ### Wrangling and Cleaning Process

 • one-hot encoding of gender and nationalities
-• Only considered data where all entries of interest were filled, sufficient quantity of complete information to justify this.
+• Only considered data where all entries of interest were filled, sufficient quantity of
+complete information to justify this.
 • Reformat data so it was on the same timescale.
-Investigative Depth
 • Looked into PCA components
 • Concenated tables and data to give sufficient datapoints so that analysis could be done individually.

-• Data was investigated in its relation to subgroup characteristics.
-Coloured europe map easy to interpret
+### Investigative Depth

+• We utilised a variant of k-means clustering, called k-prototypes, to detect the most important subgroups for our investigation.
+• K-prototypes enables us to identify important subgroups that faced the greatest impact after Brexit.
 • Weighted averaging of employment data across time to account for differences prior to and after Brexit
 • Using plots to investigate factors and using statistical tests to distinguish between valuable and invaluable relationships to further investigate.

-### Investigative Depth

-We utilised a variant of k-means clustering, called k-prototypes, to detect the most important subgroups for our investigation.
-K-prototypes enables us to identify important subgroups that faced the greatest impact after Brexit.
+• Data was investigated in its relation to subgroup characteristics.
+Coloured europe map easy to interpret.

 ### Analytical and Modelling Rigor
 • Applied a linear regression model for relationships for testing for effects although noting that the relationships are not likely to be linear